-The ReMEDy2 trial is an adaptive design, randomized, double-blind, placebo-controlled trial studying the use of the Company’s product candidate, DM199, to treat acute ischemic stroke (AIS) patients.
-The trial is intended to enroll approximately 350 patients at 75 sites in the United States.
+The ReMEDy2 trial is an adaptive design, randomized, double-blind, placebo-controlled trial studying the use of the Company’s product candidate, DM199 (rhKLK1), to treat acute ischemic stroke (AIS) patients.
+The trial is intended to enroll approximately 350 patients at up to 100 sites globally.
 Patients enrolled in the trial will be treated for three weeks with either DM199 or placebo, beginning within 24 hours of the onset of AIS symptoms, with the final follow-up at 90 days.
 The trial excludes patients treated with tissue plasminogen activator (tPA) and/or mechanical thrombectomy.
 The study population is representative of the approximately 80% of AIS patients who do not have treatment options today, primarily due to the limitations on treatment with tPA or mechanical thrombectomy.
 DiaMedica believes that the proposed trial has the potential to serve as a pivotal registration study of DM199 in this patient population.
 The trial follows DiaMedica’s previous ReMEDy1 clinical trial, a Phase 2 study which provided initial evidence that DM199 is safe, well tolerated and may improve physical recoveries, reduce the risk of stroke recurrence and reduce patient deaths in acute ischemic stroke patients whose stroke was caused by a blockage inside the brain (referred to as a small vessel occlusion) similar to the types of strokes being studied in the ReMEDy2 clinical trial.

 The ReMEDy2 study is registered on Clinicaltrials.gov (NCT# 05065216).
 The FDA granted Fast Track Designation to DM199 for the treatment of AIS in September 2021.
 Fast Track is a process intended to facilitate the development and expedite the review of investigational drugs for the treatment of serious or life-threatening conditions where there is a significant unmet medical need.